TobyNorhave/School/Semester Project 1 - Vestbjerg Byggecenter/README.md

 # Introduction
 This project was the same for all students on UCN.
 The problemcase was given by the teachers.

-This project is a CMS system, made in Java for a fictitious construction center.
+This project is a order and CMS system, made in Java for a fictitious construction center.